Winipedia/pyrig/README.md

 - All `dev/artifacts/builder/` directories from packages depending on pyrig

 This means if you have multiple packages that depend on pyrig, all their builders will be automatically executed when you run `pyrig build`.

+**Subclass Behavior**: If you subclass an existing `Builder` (e.g., to customize `PyInstallerBuilder`), only your most specific subclass will be executed.
+Parent builder classes that have been subclassed are automatically excluded from execution, preventing duplicate builds.

 **Note**: The builder.py file must exist.
 Deleting builder classes is pointless as they will be recreated by the create-root hook or by pytest session fixture.